July 3, 2017 | Last updated: January 7, 2019

 - Automate package deliveries upon every change to code

-The concept of Continuous Integration and Delivery assumes that your software is always tested and ready to deploy with every release.
+The concept of Continuous Integration and Delivery assumes that the source code of your web application is always tested and ready to deploy with every release.
 Buddy supports a wide variety of tools and frameworks that let you achieve that by constructing your own delivery workflow.
 So here's how you can test out Buddy and Node Js in action:

 Employing Continuous Integration will allow you to: